pancongliang/openshift/Installing/Installing on bare metal.md

 ip=10.72.36.169::10.72.37.254:255.255.254.0:bootstrap.ocp4.example.com::none
 nameserver=10.72.36.160

-- After the restart is complete, access the bootstrap node
+- After the restart is complete, access the bootstrap node:
 $ ssh core@bootstrap.ocp4.example.com
 $ sudo -i

-- Check if it is normal or not
+- Check if it is normal or not:
 $ netstat -ntplu |grep 6443
 $ netstat -ntplu |grep 22623
 $ podman ps